marekandreas/elpa/USERS_GUIDE.md

 - define a instance of the elpa type

 - call elpa_init
-  note, that at the moment the only supported API version number is 20170403

 - call elpa_allocate to allocate an instance of *ELPA* note that you can define (and configure individually) as many different instances